openethereum/openethereum.github.io/Demo-PoA-tutorial.md

 Now that the spec is complete we can start the two nodes that will be running the chain.
 To run a node as an authority we will need to enable it to sign the consensus messages.

 First lets create a file with the node passwords `node.pwds`.
-Each line will contain a password that we used when creating the authority accounts:
+Each line will contain a password that we used when creating the authority accounts, contents to be stored in file named `node.pwds` are:

 ```
 node0
 node1